 A wrongful death lawsuit can happen after a Los Angeles resident is killed by another party’s negligence, misconduct or illegal activity.
 Generally, surviving close family members will have the right to make a claim for damages in such cases.

-Wrongful death claims often rely on evidence from a criminal conviction to prove liability of an at-fault party.
+Wrongful death claims often rely on evidence from a criminal conviction to prove the liability of an at-fault party.
 However, it is not always necessary for the liable party to be guilty of a crime.
 Take the football star O.J.
 Simpson for example.
-He was not convicted of murder, but he was later found liable in civil court for the wrongful death of the individuals he was unsuccessfully accused of murdering.
+He was not convicted of murder, but he was later found liable in civil court for the wrongful death of the individuals he was unsuccessfully accused of murder.

-In order to prove that an individual is liable for wrongful death damages, generally the following elements need to be shown during court proceedings:
+In order to prove that an individual is liable for wrongful death damages, generally, the following elements need to be shown during court proceedings:

 - A human being had died;